 }

-Simple two-party escrow (buyer and seller agree on release) has an obvious problem: if parties disagree, funds freeze forever.
-Either a third arbitrator is needed or a timeout with refund logic.
+Simple two-party escrow (buyer and seller agree on release) freezes funds if there's a dispute.
+An arbitrator or timeout with refund is needed.

-Three deal states: PENDING (funds deposited, condition not met), COMPLETED (release executed), CANCELLED (refund).
-State transitions strictly through functions with checks.
-No direct state access from outside.
+Three deal states: PENDING (deposit), COMPLETED (release), CANCELLED (refund).
+Transitions — strictly through functions with checks.
+Checks-effects-interactions everywhere: update state before sending ETH.

 function release(uint256 dealId) external {